sass/perl-libsass/README.md

 Copyright © 2013 by David Caldwell
 Copyright © 2014 by Marcel Greter

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.12.4 or, at your option, any later version of Perl 5 you may have available.
+This library is released under the MIT license.